EvaDev/blockchain-developer-bootcamp-final-project/README.md

 **Simplified workflow on the website**
 1. Donors can
     1. register
-    2. create a donation with Amount available for distribution, and how many USD per recipient per month they are willing to fund. $per recipient per month is a rough number since the contract runs int Eth.
-There is also an admin fee% to pay the distributor for distrubting tokens to recipients.
+    2. create a donation with the amount available for distribution, and how many USD per recipient per month they are willing to fund. $per recipient per month is a rough number since the contract runs int Eth.
+There is also gas and an admin fee% to pay the distributor for distrubting tokens to recipients.
     3. deposit funds into the donation manager contract under the donor's address
-    4. approve or deny funds to be sent to a distributor once conditions are met
+    4. approve or deny funds requested by a distributor once conditions are met
-    5. get their donation balances
+    5. get the donor's donation balances
     6. change the status of a distributor (To Trusted or UnTrusted).
-    7. optionally withdraw any unused funds out of the donor's balance
+    7. optionally withdraw any unused funds out of the donor's balance provided these are not earmarked for distribution
 2. Distributors can
     1. register
-    2. create a distribution against a donation that has been funded
+    2. create a distribution against a donation that has been funded (i.e. not just created, it must have funds)
-    3. request the funding from the donation for a specific distribution
+    3. request funding from the donation for a specific distribution.
+Provided certain conditions are met (eg the recipients file is valid) this distribution will move into status 'FundsRequested' to be approved or denied by the donor.
     4. withdraw funds from the distributor's balance

 ![Screenshot](Assets/flow.png)